shanalikhan/code-settings-sync/README.md

 5. Auto upload Settings on file change.
 6. Share the Gist with other users and let them download your settings.
 7. Supports GitHub Enterprise
+8. Support pragmas with @sync keywords: host, os and env are supported.
 ```